kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		If you used 99% confidence levels, the answer should be: :math:`-0.358 \leq \beta_1 \leq -0.305`.

-		I have illustrated the actual slope (thick, solid line) at the upper and lower bounds of the slope coefficient (thin, dashed lines) in the accompanying figure.
-Not required for this question, but added nevertheless, are the prediction intervals for :math:`\hat{y}_i`, which we will discuss in the class on 22 February 2010.
+		We have illustrated the actual slope (thick, solid line) at the upper and lower bounds of the slope coefficient (thin, dashed lines) in the accompanying figure.
+Not required for this question, but added nevertheless, are the prediction intervals for :math:`\hat{y}_i`.

 		.. figure:: images/distillation-least-squares.png
 			:align: center
 			:width: 750px
 			:scale: 90%

-	For this question I recommended that you should be able to reproduce R's output yourself.
+	I recommended that you reproduce R's output yourself.
 The code below calculates these same values.

 	.. literalinclude:: code/distillation-least-squares.R
 	       :language: s